whoim2/arduremote/README.md

 2) copy folders from used_libs.zip to Arduino/libraries folder
 3) open ardu_remote.ino in Arduino IDE, try to compile
 4) connect Arduino Pro Micro to usb
-5) press Upload button in IDE
+5) select pro micro in tools/boards menu, press Upload button in IDE
 6) solder all parts to Arduino, using sheme.bmp
 ===
 For calibrate sticks & aux1, press calibrate button and power on, before set roll/pitch/yaw axis in zero position, trottle & aux1 set to minimum.
 While beeps, move sticks & aux1 from min to max positions.